spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/offloading-tutorial/offloading-setup.md

 ### Step 2: Adding a new Server Worker

-The next step is to define a new Server Worker and instruct the GDK to run an instance of it.
+The next step is to define a new server-worker and instruct the GDK to run an instance of it.

 1. Stop the game.
 1. Go to the [SpatialOS Runtime Settings panel]({{urlRoot}}/content/unreal-editor-interface/runtime-settings).